RubenSousaDinis/eth-global-creator-rewards/planning/development-guide.md

-# Creator Score Miniapp - Migration Guide
+# Creator Score Miniapp - Development Guide

 ## Overview

-You are helping migrate a **Creator Score Miniapp** from an old repository to a new one, following a **strict modular architecture**.
-The new app must follow these core principles:
+This guide outlines the development of a **Creator Score Miniapp** using a **strict modular architecture** and following these core principles:

 ```
 External APIs → Services → Hooks → Pure UI Components
 ```

-## Migration Strategy
+## Development Strategy

 **Order of Operations**: Foundation → Navigation → Leaderboard → Profile → Integration
 **Commit Strategy**: One commit per component with descriptive messages that tell the story